Florida Housing Supply Dries Up

 The lack of housing construction is a topic I’ve been writing about for years.
 It’s due to government policies (NIMBY) resistance to new housing development and it’s pushing prices up dangerously high.
 The pandemic might be helping to suppress some listings and showings

 Home buyers in Florida are continually frustrated due a lack of listings.
-And with Joe Biden offering up a $15,000 tax credit for first time buyers, prices might get pushed up even further.
+And with President B offering up a free $15,000 tax credit for first time buyers, prices might get pushed up even further.

 Finding a house or even a condo here is becoming more difficult as time passes.
 There are simply too few Florida houses for sale.
 It’s astonishing how deeply sales were depressed during the shutdown period.
 Florida Realtors reported that Florida actually saw 400,000 fewer home sales due to the shutdown and depressive effects of the Corona Virus pandemic.